paulbousquet/Macro-Models/ElasticIR/README.md

 # Elastic Interest Rate, Schmitt-Grohé and Uribe (2003)
 In the "secondO" folder, there is a second order approximation to the elastic interest rate model in "[Closing small open economy models](https://www1.columbia.edu/~mu2166/closing_jie.pdf)".
-All that's needed is to run eir_run.
+All that's needed is to run eir_run (potentially some function files from functions.zip will be needed).
 The purpose of this code is to see how well it minimizes Euler equation errors, rather than impulse responses as the paper's original code, which has a goal of producing IRF based on a first order approximation.

 Additionally, the [code](https://www1.columbia.edu/~mu2166/closing.htm) originally provided for the model is more than 20 years old and does not work in the current version of Matlab.
 The following codes in the "orig" folder will run successfully.
 * Run edir_model.m once and then run edir_run.m
 * Files in functions.zip may be needed if not already on path

-Changes made include (I'm sure the other models would run after similar changes)
+Changes made include
 * [Updated the use of the subs function](https://www.mathworks.com/matlabcentral/answers/449408-error-using-sym-subs-too-many-input-arguments-error-in-mx_model-line-176-f-subs-f-cup-cu-0), which previously allowed 4 inputs.
 The code has been modified so that the order of arguments is flipped if the subs function returns the same thing (where relevant)
 * There is a file to manually create matricies, but it produced several errors.
 There were no brakcets in the lines to create the matricies and the index to begin parsing was set at 8 for all cases, when it should have only been some, removing 2 of the matrix elements.
 * The steady states weren't properly defined (the "prime" variables have been manually added)